arangodb/docs/3.11/aql/examples-upsert-repsert.md

 `UPSERT`, but it can only be used for some use cases.

-Using the dedicated REST API for document inserts will be even more efficient, and is thus the preferred option for bulk document inserts.
+Using the dedicated REST API for document inserts will be even more efficient, and is thus the preferred option for bulk document inserts, but AQL `INSERT` queries can be almost as fast.